jycybersec/SIEM-ELASTIC/README.md

-# ELK (Elasticsearch, Logstash, and Kibana) SIEM Simulation
+# ELK (Elasticsearch, Logstash, and Kibana) SIEM Implementation

 ## Agent Deployment
 An agent will be deployed on each intended machine.